 Transparency Measures

 Every HostScore includes a breakdown showing exactly which factors contributed to the rating.
-Users can see if a host scored low on support but high on performance, helping them make informed decisions based on their priorities.
+You can see if a host scored low on support but high on performance, then decide based on your priorities.

 Real-World Examples

-Let me show you how this works in practice with anonymized examples:
+Here is how this plays out in practice with anonymised examples:

 Host A vs Host B